 The list below details current capital campaigns in our community with information on the campaign and current status provided directly from each organization.
 If you would like additional information about these campaigns, please feel free to contact the charity directly.
-To submit a campaign listing, please contact Nicki McDermott, (307) 739-1026.
+To submit a campaign listing, please contact Adrienne Benson, (307) 739-1026.

 Big City Broadway is a group of experienced Broadway professionals who desire to mine talent and cultivate performing arts in Teton County Schools, and Teton County at large.
 The Big City Broadway mission is to bolster the strength of students by focusing on “one’s natural talent” ranging from stage direction and performance, to sound and lighting design.
 The organization contributes to the community by producing full scale productions, and develops performance and musical talent in both adults and youth.
 Big City Broadway performs for large audiences as well as for organizations such as Habitat for Humanity, River Rock and the Living Center assisted living facilities.

 Community Safety Network helps victims of domestic violence, sexual assault, and stalking find safety anytime of the day or night.
 The Continue Campaign will fund the continuation of unique and proactive work that sets CSN apart from other shelter organizations of its size, including: round-the-clock staff to assist guests in the Newton House of Hope which is our neighborhood safehouse; Wyoming’s only fulltime violence prevention and education program for teens and adults in schools and workplaces; on-site transitional housing to position resident families for lasting self-sufficiency; and other promising new initiatives which require 100% private funding.